yxiao986/AIAA3201_Project-3-Video-Object-Removal-Inpainting/README.md

 # Project 3: Video Object Removal & Inpainting

 This repository contains the implementation for the Video Object Removal & Inpainting pipeline.
-Currently, it includes **Part 1: The Baseline Hand-crafted Approach**, which utilizes classic computer vision models to identify, mask, and remove dynamic objects from videos, followed by background restoration.
+It includes a baseline hand-crafted approach and a state-of-the-art (SOTA) AI-driven pipeline to identify, mask, and remove dynamic objects from videos, followed by background restoration.

 ## Project Overview

 The core task of this project is to automatically remove dynamic objects (e.g., pedestrians, bicycles) from a video sequence and restore the missing background naturally.

-**Part 1 Baseline Pipeline:**
-1. **Mask Extraction:** Uses a pre-trained **Mask R-CNN** (ResNet50 backbone) for initial semantic segmentation of dynamic classes.
-2. **Motion Filtering:** Applies **Lucas-Kanade Sparse Optical Flow** to calculate motion magnitude, effectively filtering out static objects.
-Dilation is applied to the final mask to cover motion blur.
-3. **Video Inpainting:** Employs **Temporal Background Propagation** to borrow clean pixels from adjacent frames.
-For any remaining occlusions, it falls back to OpenCV's spatial inpainting (Navier-Stokes algorithm).
+* **Part 1: Baseline Pipeline:** Uses **Mask R-CNN** for segmentation, **Optical Flow** for motion filtering, and **Temporal Background Propagation** with spatial fallback for inpainting.
+* **Part 2: SOTA Reproduction:** Integrates foundation models.
+Uses **Track Anything** (Segment Anything + XMem) for zero-shot dynamic object tracking and masking, followed by **ProPainter** (Dual-domain Propagation + Sparse Transformer) for high-fidelity video inpainting.

 ## Environment Setup

-It is recommended to run this project in an Anaconda virtual environment.
-The dependencies are lightweight and can be executed smoothly on a local machine (Ubuntu/Windows).
+### Setting up Part 1 (Lightweight)
 ```bash
 # Create and activate a clean Conda environment
 conda create -n cv_proj3 python=3.10 -y